CrankyJones/mrroboger/README.md

 Expect roboger(name,3).toEqual((0,Boop!,Boop!, Won't you be my neigh-bot, [name]?))

 #### *Test 6*
 Describe: inputCheck(element)
-Test: To check whether or not the correct input type was received Expect inputChk(Fred).toEqual(true)
+Test: To check whether or not the correct input type of the first character was received
+Expect inputChk(Fred).toEqual(true)

 ### **License**